1997 Belgian Grand Prix: Report

-The race is regarded by many as one of Schumacher's greatest drives.
-He started from third on the grid after qualifying had been dominated by his World Championship rival, Jacques Villeneuve.
+Michael Schumacher started from third on the grid after qualifying had been dominated by his World Championship rival, Jacques Villeneuve.
 In the morning warm-up, which took place in hot, dry weather, Schumacher was only 15th.
-However, to everyone's surprise, heavy rain started to fall around half an hour before the scheduled race start and continued for around twenty minutes, completely changing the conditions and resulting in the field starting behind the safety car, the first time this happened in Formula One history.
+However, heavy rain started to fall around half an hour before the scheduled race start and continued for around twenty minutes, completely changing the conditions and resulting in the field starting behind the safety car, the first time this happened in Formula One history.

-In the excitement, Schumacher's brother Ralf - who had qualified sixth - spun and crashed his Jordan at Stavelot while going to take his place on the grid.
+Schumacher's brother Ralf - who had qualified sixth - spun and crashed his Jordan at Stavelot while going to take his place on the grid.
 He was forced to start from the pit lane in his spare car.
 Explaining the incident to ITV later, he said: "I had nothing to lose, and I lost it.".
 Also during the period of cars assembling on the grid Michael Schumacher made exploratory laps (by returning to the pits rather than the grid) in both his race car and the spare Ferrari, enabling him to assess the track situation and choose the spare that had been set-up for intermediate weather conditions.

 Of the front runners, both Williams drivers and Jean Alesi in the Benetton - alongside Villeneuve on the front row - started on full wet tyres while the others started on intermediates.
-The safety car circulated for the first three laps, and at the end of lap 4 - the first proper racing lap - Villeneuve continued to lead from Alesi and Schumacher.
+The safety car circulated for the first three laps, and at the end of lap 4 - the first racing lap - Villeneuve continued to lead from Alesi and Schumacher.
 However, this was where the German driver started to take control of the race.
 He made a brave pass inside Alesi at the La Source hairpin at the start of lap 5, then overtook Villeneuve at the Rivage loop on the same lap.
 By the end of the lap he was already 5.8 seconds ahead, and on the next lap he stretched this lead to 16.9 seconds, with Giancarlo Fisichella - whose Jordan had also started on intermediates - moving into second after Villeneuve unexpectedly pitted.